 Includes: Exceptional Amendment Form; responsibilities; subsequent requests to change; extenuating circumstances procedure

-After these ‘change of mind’ periods, a change to a module registration will only be accepted in exceptional circumstances and where the choice is formally approved – that is, approval from the school offering the module and from the student’s home school on the Module Entry.
+After these ‘change of mind’ periods, a change to a module registration will only be accepted in exceptional circumstances and where the choice is formally approved – that is, approval from the school offering the module and from the student’s home school.

-To do so, the student must complete the following:
+To do so, the student must complete the following form:

-In these cases, a mark of zero may be awarded for the module a student is enrolled on, even though they have actually studied and successfully completed another module, on which they are not registered.
+The University reserves the right to give marks only for modules that the student is formally enrolled on.
+In cases where the student has failed to notify the change via the form a mark of zero may be awarded for the module a student is enrolled on, even though they have studied and successfully completed another module, on which they are not registered.

 Subsequent requests to change